 - 1. The student must complete the Accessibility Services Student Intake Form. - 2.
-The student must schedule a confidential meeting with the Dean of Enrollment Management and provide documentation as noted in the policy preceding policy statements. - 3.
-The Dean of Enrollment Management will review the materials presented by the student and determine what if any reasonable accommodation(s) is/are necessary for the student related to his/her enrollment as a student at Trinity College of Nursing & Health Sciences. - 4.
-Other faculty/staff will be notified of the accommodation on a need to know basis. - 5.
-The reasonable accommodation will be put into place if deemed appropriate. - 6.
-Evaluation of the accommodation put into place for the student after each semester of attendance at the College to determine the necessity of its continuation or modification or elimination. - 7.
-Granted accommodations are not effective retroactively; students will not be able to re-do assignments or re-take exams with accommodations that they originally took before the requested/approved accommodation.
+The student must schedule a confidential meeting with the ADA Coordinator and request documentation as noted in the preceding policy statements.
+The ADA Coordinator will review the Accessibility Services Intake Form and supporting medical documentation and determine what if any reasonable accommodation(s) can be provided for the student related to enrollment as a student at Trinity College of Nursing & Health Sciences unless doing so would cause an undue financial or administrative burden on the College. - 3.
+Other faculty/staff will be notified of the accommodation(s) on a need-to-know basis. - 4.
+The reasonable accommodation will be put into place if deemed appropriate. - 5.
+The ADA Coordinator will evaluate the necessity of continuation of the student's plan for accommodations after each semester to determine the necessity of continuation, modification, or discontinuance of the plan is indicated. - Granted accommodations are not effective retroactively; students will not be able to re-do assignments or re-take exams with accommodations that they originally took before the requested/approved accommodation.